ToivoT/trade-ocean-shipping-system/README.md

 # Trade Ocean Namibia Shipping Web-Based System

 **A modern web platform for remote cargo shipment management and tracking**
-Developed as part of Bachelor of Science in Business Information System

 ## Project Purpose